 Can You Clear Medical Debt in Bankruptcy?

-Medical bills are considered "nonpriority" or general unsecured debt.
-Chapter 7 bankruptcy can get rid of all medical debt and credit card debt, so it might be the best fit if you paid health care costs on credit cards, which led to increased credit card debt.
+Medical bills are considered nonpriority or general unsecured debt.
+A Chapter 7 bankruptcy can eliminate all medical and credit card debt, so it might be an approach to pay health care costs on credit cards, which later develop into increased credit card debt.
+Please note that medical bills themselves are generally dischargeable debts.

-Chapter 13 bankruptcy will discharge some of your medical debt and give you more time to pay back the remaining balance.
+A Chapter 13 bankruptcy will help you get rid of medical debt and give you more time to repay the remaining balance via a payment plan.
 Those with a higher income may need to file for Chapter 13.

 Filing Chapter 7 for Medical Debt

 Chapter 7 will discharge all medical debt.
-There is no dollar limit on how much debt relief you can get for medical costs and medical care put on credit cards.
-There is also no repayment plan to pay back any of these debts.
+Unlike filing for Chapter 13, there is generally no limit on how much debt relief you can get for medical costs and medical care.
+Additionally, there is no repayment plan to repay these debts.

-You do need to pass the Chapter 7 Means Test to qualify for Chapter 7.
+You must pass the Chapter 7 Means Test to qualify for Chapter 7.
 This test looks at your state's average income and your income minus necessary expenses.
 If your monthly income is less than the state's median income, you can file for Chapter 7.
-You can also file if you do not have enough disposable income to cover certain expenses.
+You can also file if you need more disposable income to cover certain expenses.

-Keep in mind that bankruptcy will not discharge student loans or child support, and you will need to keep covering your health insurance during the bankruptcy.
-In some cases, the bankruptcy courts will use automatic wage garnishment from your paycheck to cover costs and other debts that are not dismissed in Chapter 7.
+Remember that bankruptcy will generally not discharge student loans or child support, and you must keep covering your health insurance during the bankruptcy.
+Sometimes, the bankruptcy courts will use automatic wage garnishment from your paycheck to cover costs and other debts not dismissed in Chapter 7.

 Filing Chapter 13 for Medical Debt

-Chapter 13 will "discharge" your medical debt by lumping all your bills and debt together, but you still need to pay some of this overall debt back.
-It requires a repayment plan that is created based on your income, bills, equity, assets, and other expenses.
-You may not qualify for Chapter 13 if you cannot pay your bills and make monthly payments to your creditors.
+Chapter 13 will discharge some of your medical debt by combining all your debt, but you still need to pay some of this overall debt back to lenders.
+It requires a repayment plan created based on your bills, income, assets, equity, and other expenses.
+You may only qualify for Chapter 13 if you can pay your bills and monthly payments to your creditors.

-Unlike Chapter 7, a Chapter 13 bankruptcy has debt limits.
-These limits change every few years, but the current debt limit is $419,275 for all unsecured debts (not just medical debt).
-As long as your debt is less than this, you can file for Chapter 13 and have most of your medical debt dismissed while only paying back a fraction of it.
+Unlike Chapter 7, note that a Chapter 13 bankruptcy has debt limits.
+These limits change every few years, but the current debt limit is $465,275 for all unsecured debts (not just medical).
+If your debt is less than this, you can file for Chapter 13 and have most of your medical debt dismissed while generally only paying back a fraction of the debt you owe.

-For example, depending on your debt amount, you might have 70% of the debt dismissed but need to pay back 30%.
+For example, depending on your debt amount, you might have 70% of the debt dismissed, but your debt repayment may total 30%.
 The percentages will change based on your debt, income level, and the bankruptcy courts in your state.

 Secured vs. Unsecured Debts

-A secured debt is any debt that has collateral, such as a house loan or car loan.
-It means if you cannot afford to pay for it, the creditor is "secured" in getting their money back because they can seize the property.
+Any debt that has collateral is a secured debt.
+Examples of secured debt are things like a house loan or car loan.
+If you cannot afford to pay this loan, the creditor is secured in getting their money back because they can seize the property.
+This is how foreclosure occurs, for example.

-These are both different than priority debts.
-A priority debt does not pay for any property, cannot be discharged, and must be paid back.
-This includes student loans, child support payments, taxes, court-ordered fines, and spousal support (also called alimony).
+Unsecured debt and secured debt are both different than priority debts.
+A priority debt cannot be discharged, does not pay for any property, and must be paid back.
+This includes:

 Feeling Lost in Medical Debts?

-You can look into credit counseling courses (some are mandatory after you file for bankruptcy) or have a free phone consultation with a bankruptcy attorney if you are just starting your medical bankruptcy journey.
+The good news is that you can file bankruptcy on medical bills.
+You can also look into credit counseling assistance programs or have a phone consultation with a bankruptcy attorney if you are starting your medical bankruptcy journey.

 Bankruptcy filings are unavoidable in many medical debt situations.
-Early on, getting professional help can help repair your credit score and set you on the right foot for a fresh start.
+Getting professional help early on can help repair your credit score, free yourself from debt collectors, and set you on the right path to a fresh start.
+Contact an attorney who knows the ins and outs of bankruptcy laws to help you with your bankruptcy case.

 - Insurance coverage when you are in debt